puppetlabs/puppet/acceptance/README.md

 ## Setup
 ### Prerequisites
+* git
+* ruby
+* [bundler][]
-This assumes you have git, ruby, and the [bundler][] gem installed.
-You'll need a local clone of the puppet repo.
-All command examples in this readme assume you are working in the acceptance directory, where this README is located.
+* a local clone of the puppet repo

+All command examples in this readme assume you are working in the same directory this README is in, `puppet/acceptance`.

 ### Installation
 All of the dependencies you need to run and develop tests are defined in `Gemfile`.
 To install them, run `bundle install --path .bundle/gems`.
-This command, as will all the command examples in this README, assume you are working in the acceptance directory.
-If you ever have issues with your runtime dependencies, you can update them with `bundle update`, or start over fresh with `rm -rf .bundle/gems; bundle install --path .bundle/gems`.
+This command, as well all the command examples in this README, assume you are working in the acceptance directory.
+If you ever have issues with your runtime dependencies, you can update them with `bundle update` or start over fresh with `rm -rf .bundle/gems; bundle install --path .bundle/gems`.

 To ensure installation was successful, you can run `bundle exec rake -T`.
 This